Right Arrow

 Phase 2: Separating internal and external activities

 Video analytics excels at identifying activities that could be performed while equipment is still running.
-The system observes patterns like operators retrieving tools after machines stop, materials being prepared during downtime, or fixtures being assembled while production lines sit idle.
+The technology observes patterns like operators retrieving tools after machines stop, materials being prepared during downtime, or fixtures being assembled while production lines sit idle.

 Common opportunities identified through video analysis include: